-Figs. 7-9 show the power spectra for the winter and summer model configurations, and for 390 ERA-Interim (with the same panels as in Fig. 4).
-These power spectra imply robust relationships 391 between SAM and EMF modes, and between BAM and EHF modes, at all frequency ranges, according to (4) and (6), respectively.
-BAM1 and EHF1 exhibit power in the intermediate frequency 393 range, for which the cross spectra showed a decoupling from the barotropic dynamics, whereas the 394 rest of the modes exhibit the synoptic timescale (around 10 day periods) and quasi-steady (periods much longer than 50 days) behavior.
-While the links between SAM and EMF modes and between 396 BAM and EHF modes follow from the theory presented in section 3, the links between the SAM 397 and BAM modes are non-trivial.
-To elucidate these links, the correlations between different SAM and BAM modes are given in Tables 2-4, to complement the power spectra in Figs. 4, 7-9.
-399
+Figures 7-9 show the power spectra for the winter and summer model configurations and for ERA-Interim (with the same panels as in Fig. 4).
+These power spectra imply robust relationships between SAM and EMF modes, and between BAM and EHF modes, at all frequency ranges, according to (4) and (6), respectively.
+BAM1 and EHF1 exhibit power in the intermediate frequency range, for which the cross spectra showed a decoupling from the barotropic dynamics, whereas the rest of the modes exhibit the synoptic time scale (around 10-day periods) and quasi-steady (periods much longer than 50 days) behavior.
+While the links between SAM and EMF modes and between BAM and EHF modes follow from the theory presented in section 3, the links between the SAMs and BAMs are nontrivial.
+To elucidate these links, the correlations between different SAMs and BAMs are given in Tables 2-4 to complement the power spectra in Figs. 4 and 7-9.